Last year, the Telegraph dubbed Instagram a “natural showcase for the fashion world.”

 But UGC isn’t just for celebrating consumer-driven pics, it also dramatically boosts conversions.
 In fact, UGC is 5x more likely to convert customers than non-UGC.

 Take Fashion Nova’s Instagram account, for example.
-Their feed includes a curated mix of pics originally uploaded by customers, who themselves become mini-influencers and are encouraged to create more free UGC — sounds like a win-win situation, right?
+Their feed includes a curated mix of pics originally uploaded by customers, who themselves become micro-influencers and are encouraged to create more free UGC — sounds like a win-win situation, right?

 The hashtag #novababe is reserved for UGC (now boasting more than 630,000 tagged photos), from which the main Fashion Nova account reshares a ton (literally, like 20 photos a day).